I wasn’t sure what food from Armenia would be like; all I had heard of was the Armenian perok cake but I knew there had to be more to it than that!

 What Do People Eat in Armenia?

 There are definitely some heavy Middle Eastern influences on Armenian cuisine.
-Lamb is featured in a lot of dishes, though pork is apparently the most popular meat, and that is something that is uncommon in the Middle East since those countries are predominantly Muslim (by contrast, Armenia is primarily a Christian country).
+Lamb is featured in a lot of dishes, though pork is apparently the most popular meat.
+That is something that is uncommon in the Middle East since those countries are predominantly Muslim (by contrast, Armenia is primarily a Christian country).

 Lavash, a simple flatbread, is a common accompaniment to many meals.
 The most popular grain is wheat, and bulgur (cracked wheat) is often used to make dishes that would usually feature rice, such as pilafs.
 Fresh herbs are used liberally and beans and nuts are widely consumed.

-When it comes to dessert, Armenia is like many Middle Eastern countries in that honey, fruits and nuts are heavily featured.
-And that Armenian perok cake doesn’t seem to be all that common, though it sounds amazing so I’m still going to make it eventually.
+When it comes to dessert, Armenia is like many Middle Eastern countries in that honey, fruits, and nuts are heavily featured.

 What I Made